RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/8-Element picker features/8-Element picker features.md

-# Understanding the Element Picker features
+# Understanding the Element Picker

 The element picker allows you to add elements to your Adaptive Document.

-## How does the Element Picker work?
+## How does the Element Picker Work?
 (Control vs Element)

 Using the Element Picker, you can select <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#control" target="_blank">**control(s)**</a>.
 These controls can then be configured as <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#element" target="_blank">**element(s)**</a> as they are added to your Adaptive Document.